-On May 15, 2023, we completed the sale of our products segment's travel health business, including rights to Vivotif®, the licensed typhoid vaccine; Vaxchora®, the licensed cholera vaccine; the development-stage chikungunya vaccine candidate CHIKV VLP; the Company's manufacturing site in Bern, Switzerland; and certain of its development facilities in San Diego, California.
-In connection with the divestiture, the Company entered into a Transition Services Agreement ("TSA") with Bavarian Nordic to help support its ongoing operations.
-Under the TSA, the Company provides certain transition services to Bavarian Nordic, including information technology, finance and enterprise resource planning, research and development, human resources, employee benefits and other limited services.
-Services pursuant to the TSA remain ongoing.
-For additional information, refer to Note 3, "Divestiture."
+In connection with the divestiture, the Company entered into a Transition Services Agreement (the "Bavarian Nordic TSA") with Bavarian Nordic to help support its ongoing operations.
+Under the Bavarian Nordic TSA, the Company provided certain transition services to Bavarian Nordic, including information technology, finance and enterprise resource planning, research and development, human resources, employee benefits and other limited services.
+While the services under the Bavarian Nordic TSA were substantially completed in the third quarter of 2024, certain services continue to be provided as of December 31, 2024.
+For additional information, refer to Note 3, "Divestitures" in the Notes to Consolidated Financial Statements in Part II, Item 8. of this Form 10-K.